Lev Landau: Last years

-In 1965 former students and co-workers of Landau founded the Landau Institute for Theoretical Physics, located in the town of Chernogolovka near Moscow, and led for the following three decades by Isaak Markovich Khalatnikov.
+In 1965 former students and co-workers of Landau founded the Landau Institute for Theoretical Physics, located in the town of Chernogolovka near Moscow, and led for the following three decades by Isaak Khalatnikov.

-In June 1965, Lev Landau and Yevsei Liberman published a letter in the New York Times, stating that as Soviet Jews they opposed U.S. intervention on behalf of the Student Struggle for Soviet Jewry.
+In June 1965, Lev Landau and Evsei Liberman published a letter in the New York Times, stating that as Soviet Jews they opposed U.S. intervention on behalf of the Student Struggle for Soviet Jewry.
 However, there are doubts that Landau authored this letter.

 Death

-Landau died on 1 April 1968, aged 60, from complications of the injuries sustained in the car accident he was involved in six years earlier.
-He was buried at the Novodevichy cemetery.
+Landau died on 1 April 1968, aged 60, from complications of the injuries sustained in the car accident six years earlier.
+He was buried at the Novodevichy Cemetery.